truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code/README.md

  * Step (2): see the Jupyter notebook `anomaly_screening.ipynb`.
 For a full description of the algorithms and their motivation see the paper.
  * Step (3): see the R Markdown notebook `MICE_step.Rmd`

+# Completing Step (3)

+The following three steps will help you to run the MICE imputation Markdown script (MICE_Step.Rmd) if you are unfamiliar with R and RMarkdown.

+(a) Download and install R at https://cran.rstudio.com/ (b) Download the free version of RStudio at https://rstudio.com/products/rstudio/download/ (c) Open MICE_Step.Rmd in Rstudio and “Run All”\*

+\*lines 167 and 173 control the amount of parallel computing that this code will attempt.
+Currently the code is set up to compute 4 chains on each of 4 processing cores.
+If your computer does not have 4 cores available and/or you would like to only use 1 or 2 cores to run this code, then you will need to change the code to one of the following:

+- 16 chains on 1 core (no parallel computing):
+Change line 167 to “n.imp.core = 16,” and line 173 to “n.core = 1,”

+- 8 chains on 2 cores:
+Change line 167 to “n.imp.core = 8,” and line 173 to “n.core = 2,”

 # Reproducibility

 Achieving exact reproducibility with the published results is difficult because the EIA continuously update